Party Supplies and Ideas

 Place a large sign on the door with a big number 50 (or whatever the year of celebration is).
 Try a Personalized Anniversary Banner!

-Create a special walkway leading up to the door with Metallic Luminarias with glowing candles inside.
+Create a special walkway leading to the door with Metallic Luminarias.

-A simple centerpiece for any anniversary celebration consists of fresh or silk flowers surrounding large numbers representing the year the couple is celebrating.
-If the anniversary is the 50th, cut out large numbers on our Metallic Gold Corrugated Paper.
+Create a simple anniversary centerpiece with fresh or silk flowers surrounding large numbers representing the year the couple is celebrating.

 Fill crystal bowls or vases with brightly colored glass ornaments (silver for 25th, gold for 50th) and place them on the table in a bed of Metallic Shred.